Canada’s park paradox

 The price is right

 We want to both conserve and ensure access to our parks.
-How do we keep them affordable (for everyone, not just the wealthy) and preserve them for the next generation?
+How do we preserve them for the next generation and keep them affordable (for everyone, not just the wealthy)?

 Parks could charge, and charge a lot, which ensures conservation but undermines affordability.
 It’s also not certain it would even increase revenues, since fewer people would visit overall.
 Charging high fees will limit our environmental footprint, but will put access out of reach for many.
 This criticism has been levelled at the U.S., who in October announced plans to double admission fees in some of its national parks.